 I love chocolate truffles and bonbons.
 They are the perfect little dose of flavorful filling wrapped in a crispy shell of chocolate.

-Along with caramel and nougat, berries & cream are my favorites flavor combination for chocolate truffles.
+Along with caramel and nougat, berries & cream are my favorites flavor combinations for chocolate truffles.

 I made a healthier version, perfect for Valentine’s Day or anytime really!

-This recipe is quite easy to make, and it doesn’t contain any weird ingredient.
+This recipe is quite easy to make, and it doesn’t contain any weird ingredients.

 You can indulge in these raspberry cream chocolate truffles without guilt.
 They are only made with healthy ingredients.
 They are free from refined sugars, dairy, and gluten!